simpleiot/simpleiot/docs/ref/api.md

     - the `parent` can can optionally by specified by setting the message payload to one of the following:
       - the ID of the parent node
-      - "all" to find all instances of the node
+      - "all" to find all instances of the node.
+If "all" is specified, tombstoned nodes are not returned.
   - `node.<id>.children`
     - can be used to request the immediate children of a node
   - `node.<id>.points`